PunkUnicorn/The-Return-of-Tom-Thumb/Character - Others/Croconossorus - origin.md

-A Croconosaurus “Tale”
+A Croconossorus “Tale”

 (As translated from the tablets of “ancient Hadriel” by “Majalofalic the occasional”, one summers day.
 * Parts marked __unreadable__ either missing or damaged.)

 1)

-  O, Croconosaurus of Fable,
+  O, Croconossorus of Fable,

  	the noble beast of ancient Hadriel,